Separate useful category searches from traffic that will never reach the cart or enquiry flow.

 SEO for e-commerce brands where product, category, and crawl signal decide growth

-We map whether organic growth is blocked by category demand, product data, crawl paths, faceted URLs, variants, structured data, Merchant Center mismatches, internal links, or conversion signal.
-Then we turn that read into a store roadmap your team can actually implement.
+We check whether organic growth is held back by category demand, product data, crawl paths, faceted URLs, variants, structured data, Merchant Center mismatches, internal links, or conversion signal.
+Then we turn the first blocker into a store roadmap with owners and review signals.

 Check whether products, collections, filters, variants, and pagination can actually be found.